lucasvieiramay/Yungas-tasks/README.md

 * Unit tests;
 * Readme;

-# It it optional to have:
+# It is optional to have:
 * Edit a task;